-Welcome & SDG&E Values in the Context of the First RAM RFO
+Welcome & SDG&E Values in the Context of the Fifth RAM RFO

-- We are delighted to have launched this RFO to continue to bring renewable energy to San Diegans and to help SDG&E meet its RPS targets. - This is the fourth auction-style RFO issued by SDG&E, but the 13th RFO with a renewables component that SDG&E has launched since 2003.
-We are committed to meeting the State's RPS goals and to continue to be compliant with RPS regulations. - SDG&E worked together with the CPUC and other IOUs to develop a successful auction process.
-We have tried to incorporate lessons learned from the first, second and third RAM RFOs and will continue to watch closely and learn from these solicitations. - Assessment and selection transparency is paramount to us.
+- This is the fifth auction-style RFO issued by SDG&E, and the 16th RFO with a renewables component that SDG&E has launched since 2003.
+We are committed to the State's RPS goals and to continue to be compliant with RPS regulations. - SDG&E worked together with the CPUC and other IOUs to develop a successful auction process.
+We have tried to incorporate lessons learned from the four prior RAM RFOs and will continue to watch closely and learn from these solicitations. - Assessment and selection transparency is paramount to us.
 Our Independent Evaluator, Barbara Sands, will be involved in every step of the process.